The Cornwall We Want

 Less traffic and less indiscriminate building

-by lifebyamainroad, almost 4 years ago
+by lifebyamainroad, over 4 years ago

 Living on a main road, the A394, one of the joys of lockdown was the reduction in traffic.
 For the first couple of weeks it was eerily quiet.
 The lack of fumes was noticeable and being able to enjoy our garden In peace and hear the birdsong was a delight.
 Of course the traffic has returned to something approaching normal and there has been some dreadful speeding as motorists took full advantage of the emptier road.
 I have in the past cycled on this road and it is not a pleasant experience.
 There are no proper cycle lanes.
 Surely having...
 Continue reading